Securing your WebDav SSL fileserver in IISFollow

 - In this dialog set the following settings and click “OK”.

-NOTE: These settings will in a connection abort when an unspecified client tries to connect to the WebDAV web URL.
+NOTE: These settings abort a connection when an unspecified client tries to connect to the WebDAV web URL.

 - When this is configured, you can now click the “Add Allow Entry…” in the Action pane.